 Tip!
 Have meatless meals (like meatless Monday) and include beans as the star show.
-Put in burritos and quesadillas, include in chilis and soups, serve as a side dish and top on salads.
+Put beans in burritos and quesadillas, include in chilis and soups, serve as a side dish, and top on salads.

 4. Starchy Vegetables — Potatoes, corn, and peas.

 Nutrition: While all vegetables contain potassium, starchy ones lead the pack and are also rich in fiber.
-On small potato contains 21% Daily Value (DV) for potassium, 21% vitamin B6, 15% Manganese and 10% manganese, magnesium, phosphorus, niacin, and folate.
+One small potato contains 21% Daily Value (DV) for potassium, 21% vitamin B6, 15% Manganese, and 10% manganese, magnesium, phosphorus, niacin, and folate.

 5. Other Vegetables